LokmanAa/Website-Sales-Performance-Analysis/README.md

 Sales Analysis for Lapage Online Store

-In this project, you will analyze the sales performance of Lapage, a bookstore that has transitioned to e-commerce.
+In this project, I've analyzed the sales performance of Lapage, a bookstore that has transitioned to e-commerce.
 The goal is to evaluate key sales indicators and customer behavior, providing insights for strategic decisions, such as pricing, offers, and customer targeting.

 Key Skills Acquired: